uncleSoWise/gulp-khup/README.md

 ### `gulp psi`

 Run tests with Google PageSpeed Insights.
 One test runs for mobile and one for desktop.
-Supply the URL to be tested in `config.js`.
+Supply the URL to be tested via CLI argument `--url "[url]"`.
 The CLI has a limit of 5s per result set, which is better than the web interfaces 60s turn around time on cached results.

 ### `gulp sasslint`